Teravista vs Redbud: TEA Scores, Homes & What to Know

 Do Teravista Elementary and Redbud Elementary feed into the same middle and high school?

-No. Teravista Elementary feeds into Hopewell Middle School and Round Rock High School.
-Redbud Elementary feeds into CPL Robert P Hernandez Middle School and Stony Point High School.
+Both schools eventually feed into Stony Point High School.
+Teravista Elementary feeds through Hopewell Middle School, while Redbud Elementary feeds through CPL Robert P Hernandez Middle School.

 Ready to Find Your Home?